 Who ya gonna call?
 Everyone knows that trick-or-treaters need ghost protection on Halloween night!
-We love this costume (available at Target) that offers girl power and brings the reimagined classic movie to life.
+We love this costume (available at Walmart) that offers girl power and brings the reimagined classic movie to life.

 Looking for a more homemade approach?
 This amazing costume from the At Second Street blog was crafted from a thrift-store dress, a Diet Coke box and other random items.
 Check the post to see how to make your own!
 Green slime not included!

 Cowabunga!
 Michele of The Scrap Shoppe blog brings it again with these amazing TMNT costumes.
 With a spray-painted aluminum roasting pan as the shell and a sweat suit as a base, your kiddo will be a hero in a half shell!

 If your princess longs to be the famous ice queen, then check out the Kiki and Company blog.
 Kiki shows you how to make an Elsa dress — sparkles, train and all.
 The dress has no sleeves, making this sewing pattern super simple.
 It is perfect for layering over a long-sleeve shirt in winter.